 The best exercises for truck drivers are squats, push-ups, planks, mountain climbers, and running.
 All of the exercises can be done without weights and can help lead to a healthier lifestyle on the road.
 Whether you’re new to trucking or have been driving for years, a well-balanced exercise regimen can greatly improve your quality of life.

-In this article, we’ll break down how to do each exercise and what types of variations you can do to best perform in your workout.
+We’ll break down how to do each exercise and what types of variations you can do to best perform in your workout.

 Top 5 Best Exercises for Truck Drivers